How to Become a Self Employed Influencer

 The main source of stress for many self-employed people is around filling in your annual Self Assessment Tax Return.
 Fortunately, we’ve put together a handy checklist to help guide you through the process.

-There are, of course, other options when it comes to setting up your business.
-The most common is to form a limited company.
+There are, of course, other options when it comes to setting up your business, like forming a limited company.

 Why should you consider going down the limited company route?
 Let’s take a look.